apptentive-engineering/dockerfiles/README.md

 TEST_REQUIREMENTS_VARIABLES =
 ```

-If new variables come into existence that need to be validated for **all** images within the repository, these should be added to the `.common/.env` file using the `GLOBAL_` prefix variables.
+If new variables come into existence that need to be validated for **all** images within the repository, these should be added to the root `.common/.env` file using the `GLOBAL_` prefix variables.

 ### Dependency Detection